magento/devdocs/guides/v2.1/cloud/project/project-multi-sites.md

 In the Admin panel, set up your {{site.data.var.ee}} websites, stores, and store views.
 See [Set up multiple websites, stores, and store views in the Admin]({{ page.baseurl }}/config-guide/multi-site/ms_websites.html).

-Make sure you name your websites, stores, and store views in your Cloud Admin the same as you did when you set up your local installation.
+It is important to name your websites, stores, and store views in your Cloud Admin the same as you did when you set up your local installation.

 ### Modify the `magento-vars.php` file